 - To try to get “eye contact” with other drivers.
 You may tap your horn to alert another driver who might turn in front of you and cause a collision.

 - On narrow mountain roads, where you cannot see at least 200 feet ahead of your vehicle.

 Don't Use Your Horn

-- If a driver or bicyclist is going slowly, and you want him or her to drive faster or get out of your way.
-The driver or bicyclist may not be able to safely go faster, due to illness, being lost, intoxication, or having mechanical problems with the vehicle.
+- If a driver or bicyclist is moving slowly, and you want him or her to drive faster or get out of your way.
+The driver or bicyclist may not be able to safely go faster due to illness, being lost, intoxication, or mechanical problems with the vehicle.

 - To alert other drivers that they made a mistake.
 Your honking may cause them to make more mistakes or to become angry and retaliate.

 - Because you may be angry or upset.

 - To honk at pedestrians, bicyclists, or motorcyclists unless necessary to avoid a collision.
 Remember that your horn sounds much louder outside a vehicle.

 Note: Honking your horn may startle other drivers.
 It is safer to slow down or stop instead of honking your horn.